bmcguir2/viewspectrum/readme.txt

 Then, overplot the result with a special function, which ensure it's in a color that will never ever be used for anything else (just as black is always observations and red is always the active simulation):

 > overplot_sum()

+If you need to change the legend on the figure, you can do that, too, by making it x number of columns, and with a font-size lsize, which can be a float, int, or a string (see help file for possible options for strings).

+> fix_legend(x,lsize)

 If you want to clear an over-plotted spectrum x back off the plot, you can do that: